wamp-proto/wamp-proto/rfc/text/advanced/ap_50_payload_passthru_mode.md

 Payload Passthru Mode can work only if all three nodes (*Caller*, *Dealer*, *Callee* or *Publisher*, *Broker*, *Subscriber*) support and announced this feature.

-Cases where *Caller* sends `CALL` message with `payload passthru` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where a *Caller* sends a `CALL` message with `payload passthru` without announcing it during the `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with the `wamp.error.protocol_violation` error reason.

-Cases where *Caller* sends `CALL` message with `payload passthru` to *Dealer*, that did not announce `payload passthru` support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where a *Caller* sends a `CALL` message with `payload passthru` to a *Dealer*, the latter not announcing `payload passthru` support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and the underlying WAMP connections must be aborted with the `wamp.error.protocol_violation` error reason.

-Cases where *Caller* sends `CALL` message with `payload passthru` to the *Dealer* that supports this feature, which then must be routed to the *Callee* which doesn't support `payload passthru` MUST be treated as *APPLICATION ERRORS* and *Dealer* MUST respond to *Caller* with `wamp.error.feature_not_supported` error message.
+Cases where a *Caller* sends a `CALL` message with `payload passthru` to a *Dealer* that supports this feature, which then must be routed to a *Callee* which doesn't support `payload passthru`, MUST be treated as *APPLICATION ERRORS* and the *Dealer* MUST respond to the *Caller* with a `wamp.error.feature_not_supported` error message.

-Cases where *Publisher* sends `PUBLISH` message with `payload passthru` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where a *Publisher* sends a `PUBLISH` message with `payload passthru`, without announcing it during `HELLO` handshake, MUST be treated as *PROTOCOL ERRORS* and the underlying WAMP connections must be aborted with the `wamp.error.protocol_violation` error reason.

-Cases where *Publisher* sends `PUBLISH` message with `payload passthru` to *Broker*, that did not announce `payload passthru` support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where a *Publisher* sends a `PUBLISH` message with `payload passthru` to a *Broker*, with the latter not announcing `payload passthru` support during the `WELCOME` handshake, MUST be treated as *PROTOCOL ERRORS* and the underlying WAMP connections must be aborted with the `wamp.error.protocol_violation` error reason.

-Cases where *Publisher* sends `PUBLISH` message with `payload passthru` to the *Broker* that supports this feature, which then must be routed to the *Subscriber* which doesn't support `payload passthru` cannot be recognized at the protocol level due to asynchronous message processing and must be covered at *Subscriber* side.
+Cases where a *Publisher* sends a `PUBLISH` message with `payload passthru` to a *Broker* that supports this feature, which then must be routed to a *Subscriber* which doesn't support `payload passthru`, cannot be recognized at the protocol level due to asynchronous message processing and must be covered at the *Subscriber* side.

-Cases where *Callee* sends `YIELD` message with `payload passthru` without announcing it during `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where a *Callee* sends a `YIELD` message with `payload passthru` without announcing it during the `HELLO` handshake MUST be treated as *PROTOCOL ERRORS* and the underlying WAMP connections must be aborted with the `wamp.error.protocol_violation` error reason.

-Cases where *Callee* sends `YIELD` message with `payload passthru` to *Dealer*, that did not announce `payload passthru` support during `WELCOME` handshake MUST be treated as *PROTOCOL ERRORS* and underlying WAMP connections must be aborted with `wamp.error.protocol_violation` error reason.
+Cases where a *Callee* sends a `YIELD` message with `payload passthru` to a *Dealer*, with the latter not announcing `payload passthru` support during the `WELCOME` handshake, MUST be treated as *PROTOCOL ERRORS* and the underlying WAMP connections must be aborted with the `wamp.error.protocol_violation` error reason.

-Cases where *Callee* sends `YIELD` message with `payload passthru` to the *Dealer* that supports this feature, which then must be routed to the *Caller* which doesn't support `payload passthru` MUST be treated as *APPLICATION ERRORS* and *Dealer* MUST respond to *Callee* with `wamp.error.feature_not_supported` error message.
+Cases where a *Callee* sends a `YIELD` message with `payload passthru` to a *Dealer* that supports this feature, which then must be routed to the *Caller* which doesn't support `payload passthru`, MUST be treated as *APPLICATION ERRORS* and the *Dealer* MUST respond to the *Callee* with a `wamp.error.feature_not_supported` error message.

-**Message attributes**
+**Message Attributes**

-For this feature to be in use, `CALL`, `PUBLISH` and `YIELD` messages options are extended with additional attributes.
-This attributes then are passed as is within `INVOCATION`, `EVENT` and `RESULT` messages respectively and to `ERROR` message in case of failures.
+To use payload passthru mode, the options for `CALL`, `PUBLISH` and `YIELD` messages MUST be extended with additional attributes.
+These additional attributes must be forwarded via `INVOCATION`, `EVENT` and `RESULT` messages, respectively, as well as `ERROR` messages in the case of failures.

 {align="left"}
         CALL.Options.ppt_scheme|string